ZeeSpire/zss-afk-site/_posts/en/2022-08-24-top-things-to-do-in-santorini-greece.markdown

 ## 15. Stay in a cave hotel
 Santorini is known for its luxurious cave-like hotels with pools or hot tubs from which you have a generous view over the caldera.
 Couples all over the world consider Santorini one of the best destinations for their honeymoon so it can be said that romance is floating in the air.
 Staying in an exquisite hotel can be an amazing experience on its own.
 Read about [our experience at Divine Cave](/our-divine-cave-experience-in-santorini/) in Imerovigli.

 This was my list of things to do in Santorini.
 What do you think?
 Are there things worth mentioning that I haven't?
 Did you try or plan to try some of the things from this list?
 Interact with us on our Instagram account.
-Follow our hashtag to see our journey:  [#afkingreece](https://www.instagram.com/explore/tags/afkingreece/){:target="_blank"}.
+Follow our hashtag to see our journey:  [#afkingreece](https://www.instagram.com/explore/tags/afkingreece/){:target="_blank" rel="nofollow"}.

 <div class="col-sm-12 text-center mb-3 mt-3">
     <a href="https://res.cloudinary.com/afkology/image/upload/v1661325807/2022-santorini-main/e-IMG_20210714_211333_iu0wrg.jpg" data-fslightbox="gallery">